Rational curves on fibered Calabi-Yau manifolds: Proof of Theorem

-Let $F$ be the generic fiber of the fibration and let H be an ample divisor on $X$.
+We now give the proof of Theorem \ref{thm:applic}.
+Let $F$ be the generic fiber of the fibration and let $H$ be an ample divisor on $X$.
 We consider the affine line of divisors (with rational slope) $N_t = H - tF$ for $t \in \mbQ$.
-If we let
+If we let $n = \dim X$ and

 then we have $(N_t)^n > 0$ for each $t < t_0$ and $(N_{t_0})^n=0$.
 Now there are two possible cases: \begin{itemize} \item [(I)] $N_t$ is nef for each $t < t_0$. \item [(II)] There exists a $\bar{t} < t_0$ such that $N_{\bar{t}}$ is non-nef. \end{itemize}